Skip to main content

 #

-• Do not treat everything like an event: For many people in Paraguay, May 1 is not an excursion program, but a real holiday with personal, family, or social significance.
+• Do not treat everything like an event: For many people in Paraguay, May 1 is not an outing program, but a real holiday with personal, family, or social meaning.

-• Do not take photos everywhere without asking: At private gatherings, in churches, or during demonstrations, it is better to ask first or at least remain discreet.
+• Do not take photos everywhere without asking: At private gatherings, in churches, or at demonstrations, it is better to ask first or at least be discreet.

-• Do not rely too much on exact times: If you are invited, the day often unfolds more loosely than in Germany.
-Food, conversations, and arrivals often take their time.
-In my experience, these gatherings often start a bit more casually than announced.
-If someone says 12:00, that does not automatically mean everyone will already be there exactly at noon.
-So far, arriving 10 to 15 minutes later has usually still been completely fine for us.
+• Do not rely on exact times: If you are invited, the day often unfolds more loosely than in Germany.
+Food, conversations, and arrivals often take some time.
+In my experience, such gatherings often start more casually than announced.
+If 12:00 is mentioned, that does not automatically mean everyone is already there exactly at noon.
+So far, we have usually been completely within the expected range when arriving 10 to 15 minutes later.

-• Do not leave everything until the very end: Shopping, fueling up, or other errands should be organized in advance as much as possible, so you do not have to improvise unnecessarily on the holiday itself.
+• Do not plan everything at the last minute: Shopping, refueling, or other errands should be organized in advance whenever possible so that you do not have to improvise unnecessarily on the holiday.

 A Small Etiquette Guide